tomvit/mdw/Readme.md

   * Lecture 8: HATEOAS, Scalability and Description
   * Lecture 9: SOAP and WSDL
   * Lecture 10: Cloud Computing Concepts
+  * Lecture 11: Oracle SOA Technologies and Products (n/a in HTML)

 You can also find these slides at http://vitvar.com/courses/mdw/slides/lecture1.html.